A guest post from Jed, currently enjoying Florida I think!

 I think it would.

-Add to this the logistics commonalities, and the modest survivability enhancements, I think this is a good example of an off the shelf option to fulfill a specific requirement – but what do you think ?
+Add to this the logistics commonalities, and the modest survivability enhancements, I think this is a good example of an off the shelf option to fulfil a specific requirement – but what do you think?